nx-dotnet/nx-dotnet/README.md

 ## Further help

-Visit the [Documentation](./docs/core/index.md) to learn more.
-Note that it is a work in progress still.
+Visit the [Documentation](https://nx-dotnet.com/docs) to learn more.

 ## ☁ Nx Cloud